Welcome to Fiji! You will arrive into Nadi and start your adventure!

 Upon arrival you will eat lunch and get to know your group in a welcome orientation.
 You will learn your schedule for the next couple of days and start to get adjusted to “island life.”
 Jump in for an afternoon snorkel lesson and get used to the underwater world that will soon become your home.
 That evening head to bed early and get ready to start your community service the next day.

 During the next two days, spend the majority of your time in the water participating in various types of marine conservation efforts and observational research with local marine biologists.
 Before you set out each day, your leader will give a short lesson on the various types of reefs that you will be encountering and the types of fish species you can expect to see.
+Certified scuba divers will also have the opportunity to join an add-on shark dive with Kuata’s resident shark researcher.

 Some of the projects that you will be participating in include coral cleanups, fish counts and identification, crown of thorns sea star removal, invertebrate counts and identification, coral gardening, and reef mapping.
 Your initial research and collection of data will aid in setting up and extending a Marine Preservation Area in the Yasawa Islands.